Red Light Therapy for Mucoceles - Soothing Light Therapy

 The Science Behind Red Light Therapy for Tissue Repair

-Red light therapy is a side-effect-free, non-surgical method that works by delivering specific wavelengths of red light and near-infrared light, which penetrate the skin and stimulate the body's natural healing processes at the cellular level.
-When the light eventually reaches the cells, it's absorbed by the mitochondria.
-You may remember in biology class that mitochondria are the structures found inside our cells that generate energy.
-They generate chemical energy in the form of adenosine triphosphate (ATP).
+Red light therapy is a side-effect-free, non-surgical method that works by delivering specific wavelengths of red and near-infrared light to stimulate the body's natural healing processes at the cellular level.
+When the light reaches the cells, it's absorbed by the mitochondria, which then produce more ATP.
+This boost in energy enhances various cellular functions, enabling cells to repair and regenerate more effectively.

 Does Red Light Therapy Work for Mucoceles?
 What Research Says